marcotornqvist/golang-todo-app/README.md

 migrate create -ext sql -dir db/migrations -seq migration_name
 ```

-Run command below to export PostgreSQL database URL (Remember to change the DB connection values $PG_USER, $PG_PASSWORD and $PG_DB to your own database connection values below):
+Run command below to export PostgreSQL database URL so that it can be accessed by Makefile for instance (Remember to change the DB connection values $PG_USER, $PG_PASSWORD and $PG_DB to your own database connection values below):

 ```
 export POSTGRESQL_URL="postgres://$PG_USER:$PG_PASSWORD@localhost:5432/$PG_DB?sslmode=disable"